 Retinoids is the umbrella term for a large family of Vitamin A derivatives, including Retinol.
 The cells in your skin are equipped with Retinoid receptors that encourage cell turnover and support collagen production.
 Retinoids are scientifically proven to improve skin tone, texture, smooth lines and wrinkles, and help minimize the formation of acne.

-There are two different categories of Retinoids and they vary in effectiveness and speed of results: the prescriptive side and the non-prescriptive side.
+There are two different categories of Retinoids and they vary in effectiveness and speed of results.

-Prescriptive Retinoic Acid (Retin-A, or Tretinoin) first became popular more than 30 years ago as an effective acne treatment.
+Retinoic Acid first became popular more than 30 years ago as an effective acne treatment.
 Soon after, doctors and patients noticed additional benefits, ones with an enormous impact on those who were looking for a way to keep skin younger, vibrant and smooth.
-With regular use of prescriptive Retinoic Acid, the benefits are numerous.
+With regular use of Retinoic Acid, the benefits are numerous.
 However, if not used correctly, can cause potential side effects, like redness, dryness and irritation.

-When it comes to picking an OTC Retinoid, you should always look for Retinol in its purest form.
-Retinol derivatives, like Retinyl Palmitate and Retinyl Acetate, are much easier to formulate but are significantly less potentthan Retinol.
+When it comes to picking a retinoid, you should always look for Retinol in its purest form.
+Retinol derivatives, like Retinyl Palmitate and Retinyl Acetate, are much easier to formulate but are significantly less potent than Retinol.
 So check your label.

 How does Retinol work in synergy with Vitamin C?